Time-reversal symmetry breaking in a square lattice

 Interestingly, matricial elements are all real even though the basis functions are complex.
 This helps reduce computation costs.
 When this Hamiltonian is numerically diagonalized the respective eigenfunctions take the next form

 The momentum integer is $j= N n - q$ and the total number of momentum states is $J = 2 n_{max}+1$.
-Figure \ref{f06082} presents the first bands of the Hamiltonian for a set of reasonable parameters and strong lattice potential.
-In addition to being flat, the band pattern is nondegenerate, which indicates the number of states in one direction must be odd (one).
-Given the TR symmetry of the whole Hamiltonian, it is viable to assume that the quantum interference mechanisms that take place in the boundary of a topological insulator also take place in this system.
+Figure \ref{f06082} presents the first bands of the spin-up-part of th Hamiltonian for a set of reasonable parameters and strong lattice potential.
+In addition to being flat, the band pattern is in general nondegenerate, except for specific values of $E$.
+This can be better seen on the left side of figure \ref{f06101}, which shows energy as a function of $E$.
+Given the TR symmetry of the whole Hamiltonian together with its degeneracy profile, it is viable to assume that the quantum interference mechanisms that take place in the boundary of a topological insulator also take place in this system.